This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Lack of Movement

-If one arm is moving and the other is not, it is likely a sign of Erb’s palsy.
+If one arm moves and the other does not, it is likely a sign of Erb’s palsy.
 The lack of movement may be mild or severe, ranging from merely a limited range of motion at the shoulder to no movement at all.

 Poor Reflexes